gbowerman/azurerm/examples.md

           + str(property['limit']))
 ```

-### Get isntance view details of all the VMs in my VM Scale Set
+### Get instance view details of all the VMs in my VM Scale Set
 ```
 import azurerm
 import json